vishwateja49/rbqm-dashboard-gsm/README.md

 * Computes RBQM metrics end‑to‑end using only synthetic data
 * Produces enrollment, risk, and data‑quality visualizations
 * Clean, modular project structure suitable for recruiters and professionals
 * 100% reproducible and open‑source
-* No Shiny required — this is a pure R analytics workflow

 ---